Afterpay's move to open to major U.S. merchants will boost margins, analysts say

 The company’s shares were trading around A$132.4 on Thursday, outperforming their peers.

-Competition, however, is tight in the United States where BNPL firms, including Sweden's Klarna, Zip Co Ltd's (Z1P.AX) Quadpa, and Afterpay, are squaring off against larger financial firms such as PayPal Holdings (PYPL.O).
+Competition, however, is tight in the United States where BNPL firms, including Sweden’s Klarna, Zip Co Ltd’s Quadpa, and Afterpay, are squaring off against larger financial firms such as PayPal Holdings.

 Quadpay will likely bear the brunt of Afterpay’s move as customer retention improves, Citi said.